gnustep/tools-windows-msvc/README.md

 ## Using the Toolchain from the Command Line

-Building and linking Objective-C code using the toolchain and `clang` requires a number of compiler and linker flags.
+Building and linking Objective-C code using the toolchain and Clang requires a number of compiler and linker flags.

 When building in a Bash environment (like an MSYS2 shell), the `gnustep-config` tool can be used to query the necessary flags for building and linking: